tmtsoftware/esw-ts/docs/src/main/clients/agent/agent-service.md

 #Agent Service

+Agent service provides HTTP interface to interact with all agent machines uniquely located using agent prefix.
+APIs to spawn components takes agent prefix as parameter.
+Agent prefix is used to locate agent machine using location service.
+After agent is located, command like spawn sequence manager or spwan sequence component is forwarded to that agent machine.
-This service provides a handle to spawn sequence manager and sequence components, to kill the components.
+Agent service provides APIs to spawn sequence manager, sequence components and to kill spawned components.

 Agent service has following [APIs](#apis):